 A fail decision for the sample means that the monitors fail to report accurately the durability of the system and appropriate action shall be taken by the OEM with the agreement of the authority.
 This may lead to the requirement that the OEM brings all vehicles in the same monitor family in conformity by repairing or replacing the faulty monitor including the relevant sensors or applying software measures.

+Part B shall be started within [x] years from the date of fail decision.

 A pass decision or correction of the non-conformity is required for proceeding with Part B (i.e. the verification of the Battery Durability).

 PART B: Verification of Battery Durability

 Data shall be collected yearly by the authorities from a statistically adequate sample of vehicles within the same battery durability family.
 The decision on the number of the vehicles in the sample may be taken by the authority based on risk assessment methodology, but in principle should not be less than 500.
 If the number of vehicles in the sample is less than 500, then the vehicle survey in Annex 1 shall be used to decide whether the vehicle has been abnormally used and therefore should be excluded from the sample.
-The data read shall be those of the SOCR/SOCE monitors (and other relevant data).
+The data read shall be those of the SOCR/SOCE monitors (and other relevant data tbd).

 The authorities shall take a decision for what concerns the application of this GTR to Small Volume Manufacturers.

 Pass/Fail Criteria

-A family shall pass if more than 95% of SOCR/SOCE values read from the vehicle sample are above the MPRi or DPRi.
+A family shall pass if more than [95%] of SOCR/SOCE values read from the vehicle sample are above the MPRi or DPRi.

-A family shall fail if more than 5% of SOCR/SOCE values read from the vehicle sample are below the MPRi or DPRi.
+A family shall fail if more than [5%] of SOCR/SOCE values read from the vehicle sample are below the MPRi or DPRi.

 Corrective Measures for the Battery Durability Family